Ranger-NF/Mount-Bot/README.md

-# Mount Bot
+# 🗻 Mount Bot

 A Discord.js bot made for entertainment purposes.
 Uses [Sapphire](https://www.sapphirejs.dev/) for command handling.

-## Intentions:
+## 💡 Intentions:

-- Fun commands
+- 🎡 Fun commands
-- No moderation/utility commands
+- 🙅 No moderation/utility commands

-## Commands
+## 👨‍⚖️ Commands
 - Help
 - Emojify - Turns numbers and alphabets to emojis
-  - Options: `string` - Sentence to emojify
+  - `String`: Sentence to emojify
 - Og - Determines who joined the guild first and returns a custom embed
-  - Options: `Guild Member` - Determines who joined the guild first and returns a custom embed
+  - `Guild Member`: Determines who joined the guild first and returns a custom embed

-## Usage
+## 💻 Usage
-Clone the repo:
+1. Clone the repo:
 ```shell
 git clone https://github.com/Ranger-NF/Mount-Bot
 cd Mount-Bot
 ```

-Make a new `.env` file with the following entries:
+2. Make a new `.env` file with the following entries:
 ```dotenv
 TOKEN="" # Your bot token
 PREFIX="" # The prefix you want to use (Currently not in use)
 OWNER_ID="" # You discord ID
 ```

-Run the following commands
+2. Install required packages and start bot in development mode:
 ```shell
 npm i
 npm run dev
 ```

-Running on production
+4. Build typescript file and run production code:
 ```npm
 npm run build
 npm run start